SWE-agent/minimal-agent-tutorial/tutorial.md

 The following sections are some tweaks to improve performance.
 Nothing fancy, just making sure that the agent doesn't get stuck and can deal with things that go wrong.
-This section is a bit more advanced compared to the last one
+This section is a bit more advanced.
+Instead of showing the complete code at the end, we encourage everyone to check out the [source code](https://github.com/SWE-agent/mini-swe-agent/) of our `mini` agent; it includes all of these features with very little fluff around it (also see the next section to get started with reading the code).

 ### Dealing with exceptions in the control flow

-The biggest idea here: Whenever a known exception arises, let's just tell the LM itself and let it handle it.
+The idea here: Whenever a known exception arises (timeouts, format errors, etc.), let's just tell the LM and let it handle it itself.
 This means adapting our `while` loop a bit:

 ```python
 while True: